linzhangUCA/3421tpl-multi-sensor_navigation/README.md

 - (20%) Stage 2 - Navigation with ultrasonic sensor:
     - You may want to guide your robot based on its distance to the walls.
     - You can use encoders to make your robot to go straight and turn specific angles.
+However, you **CANNOT** rely on the encoders to make your robot travel for a specific distance.
     - (5%) **Stop at the "Stage 3 Start Area" in the end**.
     - Refer to [Assignment 4](https://classroom.github.com/a/MRtWIxLi).